Tattva (Jainism): Overview

 The first two are the two ontological categories of the soul jīva and the non-soul ajīva, namely the axiom that they exist.
 The third truth is that performing wholesome (positive) activities or positive karma, one experiences comfort and happiness in future or a future birth.
 The fourth truth is the exact opposite of the third – performing negative karma results in adversities and pain in future.
 The fifth truth is that through the interaction, called yoga, between the two substances, soul and non-soul, karmic matter flows into the soul (āsrava), clings to it, becomes converted into karma and the sixth truth acts as a factor of bondage (bandha), restricting the manifestation of the consciousness intrinsic to it.
 The seventh truth states that a stoppage (saṃvara) of new karma is possible through asceticism through practice of right conduct, faith and knowledge.
 An intensification of asceticism burns up the existing karma – this eighth truth is expressed by the word nirjarā.
 The final truth is that when the soul is freed from the influence of karma, it reaches the goal of Jaina teaching, which is liberation or mokṣa.
 In Śvetāmbara texts puṇya or spiritual merit and pāpa or spiritual demerit are counted among the fundamental reals.
 In Digambara texts, the number of tattvas is seven because both puṇya and pāpa are included in āsrava or bandha.
 According to Digambara text, Sarvārthasiddhi, translates S.A.
 Jain:

 It is not necessary to include these (merit and demerit), as these are implied in influx and bondage.
 If it were so, the mention of influx etc. is unnecessary, as these are included in the soul and the non-soul.
 No, it is not unnecessary.
 Here liberation is the main theme of the work.
 So that must be mentioned.
 And that (liberation) is preceded by the cycle of births and deaths.
 Influx and bondage are the main causes of transmigration.
 Stoppage and gradual dissociation are the chief causes of liberation.
 Hence these are mentioned severally in order to indicate the chief causes and effects.
 It is well-known that the particulars implied in the general are mentioned separately according to needs.

 However, Śvetāmbara texts as well as the Śvetāmbara version of the Tattvartha Sutra counts the last two tattvas separately and not within any of the other tattvas because they are considered to be fundamental truths too.
 That is simply because they may not have another definition and are important considerations.

 Jīva

 Jainism believes that the souls (jīva) exist as a reality, having a separate existence from the body that houses them.
 Jīva is characterised by chetana (consciousness) and upayoga (knowledge and perception).
 Though the soul experiences both birth and death, it is neither really destroyed nor created.
 Decay and origin refer respectively to the disappearance of one state of the soul and the appearance of another state, these being merely the modes of the soul.

 Ajīva

-Ajīva are the five non-living substances that make up the universe along with the jīva.
-They are:
+Jiva and ajīva together make up the world.
+Ajīva refers to the five non-living substances: